TeoBouvard/nephelae/README.md

 - 3d model of uavs ?
 - simulation path update does not work, have to redraw it entirely
 - WARNING HARDCODED VALUE OF MESONH MAX TIME IN MAP.JS(715)
-- replace dat gui and materialize style in install script
 - preview uav toggle not update data
 - onChange -> onFinishChange
 - empty plot not white screen ?
-- background task on new thread ?

 ## Links